nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-10-steel_mountain.md

 ### [ Now let's escalate to Administrator with our new found knowledge.
 Generate your payload using msfvenom and pull it to the system using powershell.
 Now we can move our payload to the unquoted directory winPEAS alerted us to and restart the service with two commands. ]

-We repeat the steps like before: generate the reverse shell using `msfvenom`, upload and replace the existing 'ASCService.exe' file, set up a netcat listener and finally, restart the 'AdvancedSystemCareService9' service using `sc stop` and `sc start`.
+We repeat the steps like before:

+Generate the reverse shell using `msfvenom`, upload and replace the existing 'ASCService.exe' file, set up a netcat listener and finally, restart the 'AdvancedSystemCareService9' service using `sc stop` and `sc start`.

 And voila, we're in as administrator yet again: